 - Final Thoughts

 So, you love espresso.
-That’s great!
-But what’s that?
-You don’t like the cost of buying them on a regular basis?
+But you are looking for something a little more portable and cost friendly?
 And you’d rather not invest in a bulky, expensive machine for your home (what are they, plated with gold or something)?
-If you’re a fan of espresso but not the price tag that comes with it, it’s time to consider a stovetop espresso maker.
+Maybe you've already bought yourself a stovetop espresso maker...AKA the 'Moka Pot'.

-We’ll break down a short, simple, and sweet – at least, if you’re into added sweetener – set of stovetop espresso maker instructions, so you can enjoy the perfect cup of espresso on the cheap, whenever you want.
+Let's make some coffee.
+Here's a simple set of instructions so you can enjoy the perfect cup of coffee on the cheap, whenever you want.

 What You Need